 All of this is thanks to your support.

 But to get more done, I need your help.
-I hope I can count on your vote in the Democratic Primary on Tuesday, September 12th.
+I hope I can count on your vote on Tuesday, November 7.
 Together we can continue making progress for our Upper West Side community.